Wahoo KICKR Move vs. Tacx NEO 3M: Which One to Buy?

 • Auto-calibration

-• Can operate without plugged-in power
+• Can operate without being plugged in

 Tacx NEO 3M Cons